The High-Stakes Microchip Rush: More Copper, Less Drama

 🔹 Corrosion Resistance – Unlike copper, gold doesn’t tarnish or oxidize over time.

-🔹 Durability in Extreme Conditions – It withstands high temperatures and environmental stresses, making it ideal for aerospace and medical applications.
+🔹 Durability in Extreme Conditions – It withstands high temperatures and environmental stresses, making it perfect for aerospace and medical applications.

-yet still, gold’s use in mainstream consumer electronics is limited due to its high cost.
-While you’ll find small amounts of gold in smartphone connectors and high-end processors, copper remains the primary choice for most microchip wiring.
+But, gold’s use in mainstream consumer electronics is limited due to its high cost.
+Although you’ll find small amounts of gold in smartphone connectors and high-end processors, copper remains the primary choice for most microchip wiring.

 How Much Gold Is in Your Smartphone?